eccentricdevotion/TARDIS/tardis-commands.md

 and you will be shown the co-ordinates where you left it. _Note:_ if the plugin difficulty is set to `hard` you will need to use the TARDIS Locator instead of this command.

-### /tardis chameleon

-You can toggle the Chameleon Circuit on or off, or short out the circuit with this command, type:

-    /tardis chameleon on
-    /tardis chameleon off
-    /tardis chameleon short
-    /tardis chameleon reset

-For more information, visit the [Chameleon Circuit](chameleon-circuit.html) page

 ### /tardis comehere